 The performance of the candidates in each of the theory courses shall be evaluated through internal assessment and semester end assessment.

-- 1. Internal Assessment will be on the basis of continuous evaluation as indicated in VI.
-The weightage of Internal Assessment will be 20 % of the total marks of each course. - 2.
-Semester End Assessment will be on the basis of performance in the semester endwritten examinations.
-The weightage of semester end assessment will be 80% of the total marks of each course.
+1. Internal Assessment will be on the basis of continuous evaluation as indicated in item # VI.
+The weightage of Internal Assessment will be 20 % of the total marks of each course.